Social-Religious Reforms, Personalities, and Organizations:

 - Professor D. K Karve in western India married himself a widow in 1893.
 He dedicated his life to the upliftment of Hindu widows.
 He became the secretary of the Widows Remarriage Association.

 To prohibit Child Marriage – The native Marriage Act (or Civil Marriage Act) of 1872 signified the legislative actions against child marriage.
 The Act was not applicable to Hindus, Muslims, and others where religious faith was recognized so it had limited impact.

-Some other administrative steps for the upliftment of condition of women were-
+Some other administrative steps for the upliftment of the condition of women were-

 - Hindu Women’s Right to Property Act (1937),

 - Hindu Marriage and Divorce Act (1954)

 - Hindu Adoption and Maintenance Act (1956)

 - The Suppression of Immoral Traffic in Women Act (1958)